cheqd/product/product-essentials/roadmap/cosmos-and-web-3.0.md

 Our cross-chain address convertor is able to automate the derivation of any chain address from **Cosmos** address.

 Want to leverage this for your project?
-Find out more in the link below:&#x20;
+Find out more in the link below:

 {% embed url="https://github.com/cheqd/cosmjs-cli-converter%E2%80%A6" %}
 **Cosmos cross-chain address convertor**